techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - [Obtain phone numbers](manage-resource-accounts.md#obtain-phone-numbers)
 - [Assign permissions for managing a resource account](manage-resource-accounts.md#assign-permissions-for-managing-a-resource-account)

-All Call queues must have an associated resource account.
+All Call queues that directly answer calls must have an associated resource account.
 All resource accounts must be assigned a [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md).
 If you wish, you can assign several resource accounts to a Call queue.

-However, nested Auto attendants and Call queues that transfer calls externally don't require resource accounts or respective licensing.
-When nesting Auto attendants or Call queues, license the resource account on the first Auto attendant or Call queue receiving the call.
+Nested Auto attendants and Call queues that receive calls from an auto attendant or call queue that has already answered the call do not require a resource account.

-For details on how to create resource accounts and ready them for use with auto attendants, see [Manage Teams resource accounts](manage-resource-accounts.md).
+For details on how to create resource accounts and ready them for use with auto attendants or call queues, see [Manage Teams resource accounts](manage-resource-accounts.md).

-Agents see the resource account name when they receive an incoming call.
+Agents see the resource account name or call queue name when they receive an incoming call.

 ### Assign a calling ID (optional)

-**Available for Teams channel/collaborative calling desktop users and Teams mobile client users with standard Call queues.**

 Assign outbound caller ID numbers for the agents by specifying one or more resource accounts with a phone number.
 Agents can select which outbound caller ID number to use with each outbound call they make.
 Within the Calls App, agents can use their Call Queue (CQ) / Auto Attendant (AA) number or their own personal Direct InWard Dial (DID).